How To Make A Caramel Sauce

 How to make a homemade caramel sauce!
-Perfect for any dessert topping!
+Sweet and buttery, this caramel sauce is perfect for any dessert topping!
 Quick and easy recipe.

 The hardest part is making sure you don’t burn the sugar.
 There’s a fine line between golden brown and burnt dark sugar.
 Seriously it only takes seconds for it to turn on you.
 And it’s noticeable right away with the smell of burning sugar.
 Trust me.
 Don’t wait to taste it.
 Just start over.
 Luckily the process is pretty quick and easy so if a mistake is made we can just start over.

 Tips for Making Homemade Caramel: